sammuelyee/docs/_cartodb-platform/import-api.md

 {% endhighlight %}

-### Syncing an ArcGIS layer
+### Syncing an ArcGIS&trade; layer

-An ArcGIS layer can get imported to a CartoDB account as a synchronized table.
-The target ArcGIS layer must be accessible via an ArcGIS API REST URL with the following structure:
+An ArcGIS&trade; layer can get imported to a CartoDB account as a synchronized table.
+The target ArcGIS&trade; layer must be accessible via an ArcGIS&trade; API REST URL with the following structure:
 {% highlight html %}
 http://<host>/<site>/rest/services/<folder>/<serviceName>/<serviceType>/<layer_ID>
 {% endhighlight %}